-The Trail Of Honor has been host to many veterans who have been Medal Of Honor Recipients, Ex-POWs, Navy Cross Recipient and surviving members of previous wars such as the, Tuskegee Airman WWII and Pearl Harbor WWII.
+The Trail of Honor has hosted many veterans who have been Medal of Honor Recipients, Ex-POWs, Navy Cross Recipient and surviving members of previous wars such as the, Tuskegee Airman WWII and Pearl Harbor WWII.
 It is such a great honor to have these gentlemen and ladies educate us on their experiences during combat.
 Their sacrifice will never be forgotten.

 The American Civil War marks the first time that a Medal of Honor was issued.
 It is the highest military decoration presented by the United States government to a member of its armed forces.
 To receive such an honor, a recipient must risk his or her own life and go beyond the call of duty in action against an enemy of the United States.

 The Trail of Honor has hosted the following veterans over the years, many of which will be present at this year’s events.

 For conspicuous gallantry and intrepidity at the risk of his life above and beyond the call of duty as demolition sergeant serving with the 21st Marines, 3rd Marine Division, in action against enemy Japanese forces on Iwo Jima, Volcano Islands, 23 February 1945.
 Quick to ...Read More

 His 1st (of 2) Silver Star Citation reads: Major Dewey W. Waddell distinguished himself by gallantry in connection with military operations against an opposing armed force as an F-105 Pilot over North Vietnam on 5 July 1967.
 On that date, Major Waddell was a member ...Read More

 His 1st (of 2) Silver Star Citation reads: Captain Thomas E. Collins, III distinguished himself by gallantry in connection with military operations against an opposing armed force as an Aircraft Commander over Southeast Asia on 18 October 1965.
 On that date, Captain Collins was assigned ...Read More